learningequality/kolibri-docs/docs/install/initial_setup.rst

 				Manually add the network address of the device.

-		.. warning:: **Firewals** may impede your ability to see other devices in your local network or add them as source.
+		.. warning:: **Firewalls** may impede your ability to see other devices in your local network or add them as source.
 If you are unable to see other devices, make sure to:

 			* disable the firewalls on all the devices that you need to sync
 			* restart Kolibri for broadcast to take effect